streetsidesoftware/cspell/README.md

 ### Things to note

 * This spellchecker is case insensitive.
-It will not catch errors like english which should be English.
+It will not catch errors like `english` which should be `English`.
 * The spellchecker uses dictionaries stored locally.
 It does not send anything outside your machine.
 * The words in the dictionaries can and do contain errors.
 * There are missing words.